Blog

 12. Problem-solving skills:

-- Depth: Every case is unique, with its own challenges.
+- Depth: Every case is unique, with its challenges.
 An effective investigator can think on their feet and find solutions to unforeseen problems.

 - Relevance: The unpredictable nature of cyber investigations demands adaptability and a knack for problem-solving.